galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 ### Edit the pom.xml of the OBR sub-project

-1. Edit the pom.xml so that the packaging type is set to _galasa-obr_.
+1. Edit the _pom.xml_ of the OBR module so that the _packaging_ type is set to _galasa-obr_.
-1. Add a dependency on the test case so that the test case is built inside the OBR by creating a new section in the pom.xml that is similar to the following example:
+1. Add a dependency on the test case so that the test case is built inside the OBR by creating a new section in the _pom.xml_ that is similar to the following example:
 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">
   <modelVersion>4.0.0</modelVersion>